Skip to content

-Andrée Lange has almost ten years of experience working as a digital designer at several agencies.
+Andrée Lange has over ten years of experience working as a digital designer at several agencies.
 At heart she is a true UX and visual designer.
 In recent years she has specialised in web accessibility.
 And more specific: in accessible design.

 Accessible design is crucial, not only for compliance with legal standards but also for ethical and business reasons.
 It ensures your website is usable by everyone, including:

-To help these people use your website, you need accessible User Experience (UX) design.
+To help these people use your website, you need accessible User Experience (UX) design

 Let’s dive in to make digital spaces inclusive for all!